US investigators: Zinke misused his Interior secretary job

 The report added: “He was not simply a passthrough for information to and from the foundation; to the contrary, several of his own messages make clear that he personally acted for or represented the Foundation in connection with the negotiations.”

-Zinke’s staff also printed documents for him related to 95 Karrow, a violation of rules against using subordinates to perform non-official duties, the investigative report said.

-Zinke was questioned about those interactions his role in the foundation and the development project in July 2018 by an Interior Department ethics official.
-The interview followed news reports that the foundation had entered an agreement with 95 Karrow’s developers.
+Zinke was questioned about his role in the foundation and the development project in July 2018 by an Interior Department ethics official, following news reports that the foundation had entered an agreement with 95 Karrow’s developers.

-During the interview, Zinke denied any substantive involvement in the project, according to the report, and said the .
-The ethics official later said that Zinke had “misrepresented” the facts and he called Zinke’s statements “disappointing…and very concerning,” according to the report.
+During the interview, Zinke denied any substantive involvement in the project, according to the report.
+The ethics official later said that Zinke “misrepresented” the facts and called Zinke’s statements “disappointing…and very concerning,” according to the report.

-Democrats including Arizona Rep. Raul Grijalva, chairman of the House Natural Resources Committee, had requested an investigation into Zinke’s involvement in the project.

 The investigation into the land deal was one of numerous probes of Zinke that began when he was in Trump’s cabinet.

-In another case, investigators found that he violated a policy prohibiting non-government employees from riding in government cars after his wife traveled with him, but he said ethics officials approved it.
+In one case, investigators found that he violated a policy prohibiting non-government employees from riding in government cars after his wife traveled with him, but he said ethics officials approved it.
 Zinke was cleared of wrongdoing following a complaint that he redrew the boundaries of a national monument in Utah to benefit a state lawmaker and political ally.
+Another investigation looked into his decision to block two tribes from opening a casino in Connecticut.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.